Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Conclusion

 \section{Conclusion}

 This paper provides a novel load selection for the passive backscatter tag design with the $M$-ASK modulation scheme that maximizes the average harvested power while meeting the tag power sensitivity, reader sensitivity, and SER requirement.
 Although all the transmit symbols are generally assumed to have equal occurrence probability, we consider them unequal and are application-dependent constants in our work.
 We studied 2 different tag designs, where the first design is a general $M$-ASK modulator, and the second is a BASK modulator.
 Besides, we considered more comprehensive operational requirements in the former design.
 In contrast, the latter design neglected reader sensitivity, which is a common assumption in conventional RFID applications.
 We obtain global solutions in the closed-form expression with the proposed algorithms.
 The simulation results have shown that the symbol probability and modulation index can significantly impact the maximum average harvested power.
-Besides, we found that the average harvested power with the optimal load selection provided a significant average gain over the benchmark, which signifies our proposed reflection coefficients selection.
+Besides, we found that the average harvested power with the optimal load selection provided a significant average gain over the benchmark, which signifies our proposed reflection coefficient selection.
+By comparing the CLC model with the saturation nonlinear model, we determined that the CLC model can practically approximate the actual energy harvesting behavior, provided the model is monotonically increasing with respect to input power.
+This improvement further validates the robustness and applicability of our proposed methodology in real-world scenarios.

 \begin{appendices} {A.\arabic{equation}} {A.\arabic{figure}}